ivoilic/react-scooter/README.md

 React is the work of Facebook and was released under the MIT License.

 This repository contains neither Scooter or React which must be installed seperately.

+Thank you to kulakowka on github for his react-bulma repo that inspired and guided me.